Menu

 Tip: Depositing before mid-day increases the chance of same-day scanning under the continuous clearing system.

-How to Fill a Deposit Slip (and What to Ignore)
+How to Fill a Cheque Deposit Slip Correctly

 The bank deposit slips are almost common and simple in all banks.
 It works for cheque, DD, and Cash.
 You have to ignore the cash section.
 It has two side – the customer copy and the bank copy.
 Simply, firstly, write the same full information as written on the cheque.
 Then copy and paste it customer copy.